 Anguish and bitterness

 During the war Poles had become heroes, especially those in the RAF during the Battle of Britain.
 It must have been a very sobering time for the Polish soldiers who arrived in the UK in 1946 from Italy.
 Especially for those from the Eastern borderlands whose family lands had been annexed by the Soviet Union.
 One of my grandfathers didn’t even know if his wife and child were alive, having been told they had perished along with their home.
-After so much time together, their units had become their families.
-The Prime Minister Ernest Bevin, wanting to broker peace with the Soviet Union, wrote to each Polish soldier in March 1946 entreating them to return home, adding that assistance would be given if they felt they could not.
-They must have been shaken at the news and uncertain of their future.
+After so much time together, the soldiers’ units had become their families.
+The Foreign Minister Ernest Bevin, wanting to broker peace with the Soviet Union, wrote to each Polish soldier in March 1946 entreating them to return home, adding that assistance would be given if they felt they could not.
+They must have been very shaken by this petition and uncertain of their future.

 “A good friend of mine with whom I had many conversations before he decided to go, he was of this opinion that we ought to go and fight from within.
 He stayed in the forces about a year or eighteen months and they accused him of working against the state and he was executed…. many, many were sent to concentration camps” (Mr Z, Sheffield, quoted in “War, Resettlement, rooting and ageing: An oral history study of Polish Emigres in Britain” by Michelle Winslow)

-The Polish Resettlement Corps was established in May 1946 and the 1947 Polish Resettlement Act followed, allowing Poles to enter some workplaces, have some education and support.
+The Polish Resettlement Corps was established in May 1946 and the 1947 Polish Resettlement Act followed, allowing Poles to enter some workplaces, access to education and support.
 It didn’t take long for Poles to settle down, though still with an eye on their suitcases as they felt war could start any day with the Soviet Union.

 Myths about invitation

-Myths still abound about the invitation of Polish troops in 1946.
-When I worked at the Ministry of Defence, organising a NATO conference, my boss, a Navy Commodore despite being a decent man, would often say that the Poles always want special treatment and how they had in fact been invited to the Victory Parade.
+Myths still abound over the invitation of Polish troops in 1946.
+When I worked at the Ministry of Defence, my Navy boss, despite being a decent man, would often say that the Poles always wanted special treatment and how they had in fact been invited to the Victory Parade.
 This isn’t quite true.
-Initially forces from Poland were invited to come, rather than those stationed in the UK, but they were apparently told by Moscow not to accept the invitation.
-“Have you lost all sense of decency and gratitude?” said Air Marshal Sir Philip Joubert.
-After complaints in Parliament and from the RAF that the Polish soldiers in the UK were not invited, a small group of pilots who had taken part in the Battle of Britain were finally sent an invitation.
+Initially forces from Poland were invited to come, rather than those stationed in the UK, but they were apparently instructed by Moscow not to accept the invitation.
+“Have you lost all sense of decency and gratitude?” commented Air Marshal Sir Philip Joubert at the time.
+After complaints in Parliament and from the RAF that the Polish soldiers in the UK had not been invited, a small group of pilots who had taken part in the Battle of Britain were finally sent an invitation.
 They declined as so many of their colleagues in the Army and Navy had been ignored.
-You can only guess at the feelings of the Poles knowing this event was taking part, yet they were separated in various camps around the UK, unable to be recognised for their efforts.
+You can only guess at the feelings of our soldiers, my grandfathers and all the Poles scattered across the UK in various camps, knowing this event was taking part and they were not being recognised for their efforts.
+In addition to the hopelessness of losing their homeland to communism, a regime they were all too familiar with.

 So the day of 8 June 1946 dawned in London without any Pole in attendance.
-There are also myths about the Victory Parade being a British and Commonwealth event, with only representatives of foreign forces invited.
-However let us remember that these representatives took part and Polish forces had fought alongside the British since the first day of the war in 1939.
+There are also myths about the Victory Parade being a British and Commonwealth event, with only representatives of foreign forces who fought alongside Britain invited.
+However let’s remember that these representatives took part in the event and Polish forces whether at home or under British command, had fought since the first day of the war in 1939.

 So what changed?